Do Go On - 194 - Race Around The World with Nellie Bly (and other adventures)

 That was all they were really good for.

-Right, I say.
+Right, I see.

 And she was not having it.

-When they say girls, I mean women?
+When they say girls, I mean, women?

 Yeah.

-Like, yeah, teen ages, you know,
+Like, yeah, teenagers, you know, birthing age.

 Apart from that, it's fine.

-No. Well, it's not about having young children and having children.
+Well, it's not about having a baby.

 Yeah, when I say young, I mean teenagers.